 - The rest of the trump suit from A down to the lowest non-trump-rank card.

-After the kitty exchange, the Caller names one or more exact card copies.
+After the kitty exchange, the Caller names exact card copies.
 A called card has both a card face and an ordinal: "the first ace of clubs," "the second king of spades," or "the third 7 of diamonds" in larger deck games.

 The ordinal means the N-th time that exact card face is played during the hand.
 With two decks, "second king of spades" means the player who plays the second K spades to appear.

-No one announces that they are the Partner.
+No one announces that they are a Partner.
 The reveal happens through play.
+A player who holds a called card may still be unsure whether they are the Partner, because an earlier copy of the same card might appear first.
 When another player reveals as Partner, they join the Caller's side and bring the points they have already won with them.
-Some table rules treat the reveal as complete after the trick; Stack reveals the Partner as soon as the called copy is played.
+Some table rules treat the reveal as immediate; others settle the reveal after the trick.

 Tricks

-The leader sets the trick's format.
-Everyone else must play the same number of cards and follow the led suit as closely as possible.
+The leader sets the trick's format sometimes called "shape".
+Each follower contributes an equal-size play and follows the led suit as closely as their hand allows.

 For a single-card lead: